 But there’s also Transcriptions, which will write down everything everyone says, in a dialogue format.
 Pretty cool and very good for processing meeting notes or interviews, or creating video subtitles.
 It is available in Word for the web only, as far as I know.

 10. Whiteboards (added 13-05-2021)

-I can not show it yet, but according to the Microsoft Roadmap Whiteboards will also be stored in OneDrive in the second half of this year.
-It will work similarly to the Teams meeting recordings: the person who creates the Whiteboard will be the owner and get it in their OneDrive.
-I expect this will get its own folder too.
-I will share screenshots as soon as I can make them!
+Microsoft Roadmap Whiteboards are also stored in OneDrive.
+It works similarly to the Teams meeting recordings: the person who creates the Whiteboard will be the owner and get it in their OneDrive.

 11. Power Apps (added 20-06-2021)

 When you create a Power App and use an Excel file as part of the data source OneDrive creates a PowerApps folder for the file.
 Thank you Andy Huneycutt for mentioning this!
 I am not really creating PowerApps so this is a helpful addition.

 Do you use the Office app for mobile devices?
 When you scan a document, the images will be stored in a new folder with this name.